What is electric welding?

 Types of Electric Welding and Their Characteristics

-Electric welding comprises several methods, each with unique characteristics that make them suitable for different applications.
-Below, we highlight the most common types of electric welding, their distinctive characteristics and what they are usually used for:
+Electric welding encompasses various methods, each with its own characteristics that make them suitable for specific applications.
+Below are the most common types:

-Each of these welding types has its place in the industry, depending on factors such as base material, material thickness, welding position, and specific project requirements.
+Each method is selected based on the base material, material thickness, welding position and specific project requirements.

 Advantages and Disadvantages of Electric Welding